Skip to Content

 The valley in which the Falensee is found is quite narrow and there are actually hikes on either side although several of them are alpine routes and not for the average hiker.
 I’ll mention a few of these hikes below.

 I arrived just before sunset to Fallensee and it was incredibly calm.
 The water was still and reflecting perfectly.
-The sunset wasn’t off the charts but still a little alpenglow made the scene one to remember from my adventures in the Alpstein region.
+The sunset wasn’t off the charts but still, a little alpenglow made the scene one to remember from my adventures in the Alpstein region.
 It’s important to know that if you do stay for sunset, you have a long walk back in the dark to Brulisau (make sure the last bus is possible or it will be an even longer walk to Weissbadd Train Station).
 The better option is to stay overnight at Bollenwees and then explore Saxer Lucke or other hikes in the Alpstein region the next day.
 I’ll detail the Bollenwees mountain hut below.

 OTHER HIKES THAT PASS THROUGH OR START AT FALLENSEE LAKE